The mayor of Denver has actually suggested that the cops not enforce marijuana law next week in Denver during the Democrat convention.

 In fact, we ought to be using 50% of the world's energy because we do more with it than any other nation on earth for all people in the world.

-And after everything these young skulls full of mush have been taught in our public schools regarding our country's deeply flawed and shameful past, this flag stuff and the uh this apparent all these displays of national pride gotta be confusing to the little students and their skulls full of mush.
+And after everything these young skulls full of mush have been taught in our public schools regarding our country's deeply flawed and shameful past, this flag stuff and this apparent, all these displays of national pride got to be confusing to the little students and their skulls full of mush.

 Every time there's another American medal winner, kids see nothing but healthy, happy achievers wrapping themselves in a piece of fabric that symbolizes our greed, imperialism, and arrogance.

-By the way, three percent of the world's population is winning a majority of Olympic medals.
+By the way, 3% of the world's population is winning a majority of Olympic medals.

 Is that fair?